Fit as a Mama Bear

 Roll the balls of cookie dough first and pop them in the fridge or freezer while you make the smoothie.

-Only as water as needed and add it in only one tablespoon at a time.
-This way you keep the thick texture of the smoothie bowl.
+Only add as much water as needed, and add it in only one tablespoon at a time.
+This way, you keep the thick texture of the smoothie bowl.
 Use a tamper as needed.

 You can scale the calories back by eliminating the cookie dough balls.